-The Office of the Assistant Superintendent of Human Resources is responsible for matters dealing with the overall management of the licensed and classified staff of the Cherry Creek School District.
+The Office of the Chief Human Resources Officer is responsible for matters dealing with the overall management of the licensed and classified staff of the Cherry Creek School District.

 Matters of personnel concern needing central administrative guidance and/or assistance should be referred to the Office of Human Resources.